elughsmanuel/groove-server/README.md

 ## Overview

-This project powers a cutting-edge music streaming app, simplifying music organization, user verification, and playlist management.
+This project is music streaming app, simplifying music organization, user verification, and playlist management.
 Designed to cater to a diverse audience, including: listeners, artists, curators, advertisers, and administrator.

 ## Features